Home » Services » Corporate Tax » Research & Development Tax Credits

 In order for your business’s project to qualify for R&D tax relief, the project must be seeking to achieve an advance in overall knowledge or capability in a field of science or technology.

-You’ll need to provide evidence for how the project made an advance in the fields of science and technology, was able to overcome uncertainty and could not otherwise be easily completed by a professional within your field.
+You’ll need to provide evidence for how the project made an advance in the field of science and technology, was able to overcome uncertainty and could not otherwise be easily completed by a professional within your field.

 How can Edwards Accountants help?